davidclough/node/_documents/javascript-guide/javascript-guide.md

 	var myFreeStandingVariable = 4;
 	alert(window.myFreeStandingVariable);

-The window object also contains some useful properties and methods, some of which are mentioned below. [w3schools](http://www.w3schools.com/jsref/obj_window.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window) contain more information.
+The window object also contains some useful properties and methods, some of which are mentioned below. [w3schools - The Window Object](http://www.w3schools.com/jsref/obj_window.asp) and [MDN - Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) contain more information.

 ##### window Properties
 `document` gives you access to the document object described in the [section below](#language-built-in-objects-document).

-`location` give you access the the (Location object)[http://www.w3schools.com/jsref/obj_location.asp] which allows you to access and manipulate things related to the current URL. `history` gives access to the history object which holds information about and allows you to navigate to URLs accessible in the current tab via the `Go Back` and `Go Forward` buttons in the browser.
+`location` gives you access the [Location object](http://www.w3schools.com/jsref/obj_location.asp) which allows you to access and manipulate things related to the current URL.

+`history` gives you access to the history object which holds information about and allows you to navigate to URLs accessible in the current tab via the `Go Back` and `Go Forward` buttons in the browser.

-If you have a page that is being displayed within an `<iframe>` within another page its JavaScript will only affect the nested page (or window) by default. `parent` gives you access to the parent window.
+If you have a page that is being displayed within an `<iframe>` within another page its JavaScript will only affect the nested page (its window object) by default. `parent` gives you access to the parent window.
 This can be useful if you have markup that is being held within an `<iframe>` and you need to manipulate the page in which the iframe is being held.
 For example, you may have an input form held within an iframe on a page and may then want to refresh or redirect the main page when the data has been entered.
 If the window is topmost in the hierarchy the parent will be equal to the window itself (not null or undefined). `top` is the window that is topmost in the hierarchy (if you want iframes within iframes) and `self` is equal to the window itself.

 	// We can safely use == as we know both objects are windows (and both are read-only). alert(window.top == window.self ?
 "In topmost window" : "In nested window");

 The `navigator` property will give you access to the navigator object where you can find out some information about the browser which sent the request.

 `screen` gives a little bit of information about the user's screen, e.g. the dimensions of the browser window.
 There are also `scrollTo()` and `scrollBy()` methods to allow you to scroll the window content, although these are a bit primitive.
 It is likely that you will use some other library to perform more useful scrolling.
-For example, this jquery plugin allows you to ensure that the screen performs an animated scroll ensure that the first item matched is brought into view at the top of the screen.
+For example, this jquery plugin allows you to ensure that the screen performs an animated scroll to ensure that the first item matched is brought into view at the top of the screen.

 	(function ($) {
 	    $.fn.goTo = function () {